ratepay/php-sdk/README.md

 |example.configurationRequest.php|Configuration Request|Returns the merchant installment configuration from RatePAY|
 |example.calculationRequest.php|Calculation Request - *calculation-by-time*/*calculation-by-rate*|Calculates an installment plan.
 Subtype has to be *calculation-by-rate* which calculates by a rate defined by the customer or *calculation-by-time* which calculates by a duration chosen by the customer|
 |example.profileRequest.php|Profile Request|Returns the merchant configuration from RatePAY, includes the installment configuration|

-**To run the examples, insert your (received by RatePAY Customer Integration Team) credentials into 'ratepay_credentials.php'.**